MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise.md

 Nessa etapa, você cria e configura o CLIENT1, que atua como um laptop, tablet ou computador típico na intranet.

 > [!NOTE]
-> O seguinte conjunto de comandos cria a CLIENT1 executando o Windows Server 2016 Datacenter, o que pode ser feito em todos os tipos de assinaturas do Azure.
-Se você tiver uma assinatura do Azure baseada em Visual Studio, será possível criar a CLIENT1 executando o Windows 10 no [Portal do Azure](https://portal.azure.com).
+> The following command set creates CLIENT1 running Windows Server 2016 Datacenter, which can be done for all types of Azure subscriptions.
+If you have a Visual Studio-based Azure subscription, you can create CLIENT1 running Windows 10 with the [Azure portal](https://portal.azure.com).

 Para criar uma Máquina Virtual do Microsoft Azure para CLIENT1, preencha o nome do grupo de recursos e execute estes comandos no prompt de comando, no computador local.